nununo/works2.nunogodinho.com/content/works/fosfeno/index.md

 ---
 title: "Fosfeno"
 date: 2011-05-09T00:00:00Z
+technical_description: Generative video (16:9 vertical), color, 19” LCD screen, variable duration
 categories: [video]
 tags: [generative, openframeworks]
 year: [2011]
-draft: true
+draft: false
 ---

-_Generative video (16:9 vertical), color, 19” LCD screen, variable duration_

 At first sight you see only white noise.
 But under the right circumstances, more is revealed.
 <!--more-->